spencer-shadley/completed-class/15-project-2-part-1/hw/README.md

 - Must have a polished UI

-- Must use a CSS library _other than_ Bootstrap
+- Must use a new CSS library or framework (one that has not been covered in class)

-  - It is acceptable to additionally use Bootstrap

 - Must follow MVC paradigm